 From the United States Catholic Catechism for Adults

 The Sacrament of Baptism is held twice a month on Saturdays at 11:00 am by appointment only.
 Baptism Preparation Class is required for both parents and is offered once every month.
-Please contact the church office at 336-724-0561 or on the contact form below to register for the class and to schedule a Baptism.
-Each family attending the Baptismal Preparation Class OR participating in the Baptism needs to complete the Baptismal Preparation Form which is available here: Printable version or Online Version.
+Please contact the church office at 336-724-0561 or to register for the class and to schedule a Baptism.
+Each family attending the Baptismal Preparation Class OR participating in the Baptism needs to complete the Baptismal Preparation Form which is available here.
+You will also need to fill out this form for your child's godparents.

-Contact the church office here on the contact form to register for the class and to schedule a baptism. *Please note: your Baptism class and date of Baptism will need to be confirmed from the church office - submission of the contact form does not guarantee your dates.
+*Please note: your Baptism class and date of Baptism will need to be confirmed from the church office - submission of the contact form does not guarantee your dates.
+Also, if you have previously taken the class, you do not need to take it again with additional children.